Checking in with the team!

 Sara: “Our team dynamic.
 I feel like we were really close throughout the year.
 It’s hard to stay in touch but the fact we still do Zoom calls and talk frequently in the way we do says a lot.
 The families and the staff here at our school are amazing, we don’t have many issues or concerns and working with everyone here is honestly amazing and great.”

-How has quarantine affected you in your professional path since March?
+How has quarantine affected your professional path since March?

 Andrea: “Overall, it delayed things.
 It delayed me getting interviews or even finding jobs because several companies were not hiring because of the pandemic.”

 Sara: “I got a teaching job!
-I’m going to teach 3rd or 5th grade class in the fall.
+I’m going to teach a third or fifth grade class in the fall.
 I got the chance to get my teaching credentials during that time.
 I think if quarantine hadn’t happened, I wouldn’t have gotten that opportunity.”

 What is one of your favorite memories from your corps year?